intenthq/blog/_drafts/id-generation.md

 ## Time is hard

-Keeping time is actually a really hard problem to solve.
+[Keeping time is actually a really hard problem to solve](http://queue.acm.org/detail.cfm?id=2745385).
 At the core of the issue is the fact that computers suffer from "clock drift", where the clock is constantly skewing forwards or backwards away from the actual time.
 Perhaps even worse, [every computer skews at a different rate](https://en.wikipedia.org/wiki/Clock_skew).

 Thus, the concept of a "time oracle" is born.
 Time oracles dedicated servers normally equipped with an atomic clock or GPS device whose sole purpose is for keeping time in as precise a manner as possible.
-Time oracle servers are used frequently in environments where super accurate time is important (such as trading platforms and financial applications), but they are prohibitively expensive and not a viable solution for those unable to manage their own physical server.
+Time oracle servers are used frequently in environments where super accurate time is important (such as trading platforms and financial applications), but they are prohibitively expensive and not a viable solution for those working in an environment where deploying custom hardware is impossible (think cloud environments).

 NTP was specifically written to ameliorate this problem for those who cannot access a dedicated time oracle.
 The idea is basically that large organisations donate access to their time oracle servers by adding them to a global pool of NTP servers which can use to adjust their clock against.
 This is, unfortunately, not without its problems.
 Its an error prone process, as it involves network hops and jitter, and is thus susceptible to all kinds of inaccuracies that the underlying algorithms do their best to abate but cannot avoid.